lazypdo/migrator/README.md

 Use composer: `composer require lazypdo/migrator`

 ## Migrations
-Migrations is a set of SQL files residing in a special directory.
+Migrations is a set of SQL files residing in a dedicated directory.

 ### Naming
 Every migration is a SQL file.
 The file name name consists of